Counseling Psychology

 Career Opportunities

-Students begin the applied study of psychology by learning about the broad range of career directions available in the profession, understanding the challenges of psychological science and practice, and engaging in ethical decision-making processes, especially as these apply to practicing in Alaska.
+Students begin the applied study of psychology by exploring a broad range of career pathways in the profession, developing an understanding of the challenges of psychological science and practice, and engaging in ethical decision-making processes, with particular attention to how these principles apply to practice in Alaska.

-Students examine the impact of culture on human perceptions, emotions, expectations, and values.
-This is a skills building course that encourages students to develop greater interpersonal sensitivity and effectively advocate for social justice needs.
+Students examine the impact of culture on human perceptions, emotions, expectations, and values while building practical skills that strengthen interpersonal sensitivity and support effective advocacy for social justice needs.

-Students learn advanced skills in providing services including treatment interventions for addictive behaviors and mental health difficulties.
-Advanced counseling strategies are applied to prevention, rehabilitation, and remediation of distress.
+Students develop advanced skills in providing services, including treatment interventions for addictive behaviors and mental health challenges.
+Advanced counseling strategies are applied to prevention, rehabilitation, and the remediation of distress.

 Minors

-The minor in Counseling Psychology can be tailored to individual student interests and career directions with attention to areas of study such as personal growth, counseling, applied psychology, and advanced research.
-Students work with an advisor in the Counseling Psychology Department to design the most appropriate combination of courses and academic experiences for the minor.
+The Counseling Psychology minor can be tailored to individual student interests and career goals, with opportunities to focus on areas such as personal growth, counseling, applied psychology, and advanced research.
+Students work closely with an advisor in the Counseling Psychology Department to design a course of study that best aligns with their academic and professional aspirations.

 Degree Completion